MeltwaterArchive/datasift-connector/README.md

 ## Quick Start - Local Development

-To run a local instance of the connector do the following:
+To run a local instance of the Connector do the following:

 - Ensure [Vagrant](#vagrant) and relevant plug-ins are installed.
 - Ensure a stable version of [VirtualBox](https://www.virtualbox.org) is installed.